Last updated on July 25th, 2021 at 06:37 pm

-So put on a pot and let's make scones in under 30-minutes.
-I serve mine with strawberry jam with chillies and whipped coconut cream.
+Put on a pot of tea and let's make dairy free scones in under 30-minutes.
+I serve mine with strawberry jam with chillies and whipped vegan cream.
 So good!

 The idea for this recipe came from my lovely neighbour Margaret.
-This recipe for vegan scones is based on her award-winning lemonade scone recipe - the one that knocked the seven-year scone champion off her throne.
+This recipe is based on her award-winning lemonade scone recipe - the one that knocked the seven-year scone champion from her throne.
 So, thank you Margaret for inspiring this vegan version.

 Things to Love About This Recipe

 If you love a good scone with jam and cream, I think you'll love these vegan scones.
-They are:
+This dairy free scone recipe delivers scones that are:

 - Deliciously light and fluffy